rivaldorodrigues/code-kata/README.md

 2. Validating words with two repeating letters ✅
 3. Validating words with only one letter ✅
 4. Validating words with two non-repeating letters ✅
-5. Validating words with two repeating letters with diffent case
+5. Validating words with two repeating letters with diffent case ✅
-6. Testing words with three letter
+6. Validating words with three letters ✅

+### Pomodoro #2

+7. Validating words with four letters

 ### Utility